 - Poor biomechanics (walking – high arches/low arches)

-In regards to the foot, the most common site for foot arthritis is the big toe joint however you can get it commonly in the midfoot, ankles and other toes also.
+With regards to the foot, the most common site for foot arthritis is the big toe joint however you can get it commonly in the midfoot, ankles and other toes also.
 It also more commonly affects joints which have been exposed to previous injury (that we hope you’ve treated appropriately at the time)

 Rheumatoid Arthritis (RA) has a much lower occurrence rate with approximately 1% of the female population affected, and about 0.5% of males.
 Compared to degenerative arthritis like OA, Rheumatoid is an inflammatory arthritis and is classified as an auto-immune condition.
 It is characterised by joint flare ups, and can be sore without having predictive pain presentations.
 RA is usually diagnosed through a blood test and checking serum levels or markers indicative of inflammation.
 Medication is usually targeted as controlling pain and flare-ups.
 The most common medication in this category for RA is called Methotrexate, although there are other medications providing a similar effect also.
 Over time, foot shape can change and the ball of the foot becomes prominent.